-School safety has been at the forefront of the School District efforts with all school buildings updated to include a monitored and contained visitor entry.
-Also, the school district was awarded an almost \$500,000 national grant to purchase safety equipment, to provide training, and to develop a comprehensive emergency preparedness plan that has served as a model for other districts.
+School safety is a priority and the School District has modified the main entrance to all schools to include a monitored and contained visitor entry.
+This adjustment requires all school visitors to enter the school in this manner before accessing the school's main hallway.
+As security concerns continue to grow across the nation, the School District and Greenville County Law Enforcement Agencies are partnering in a program that has significantly enhanced security across the School District by utilizing off-duty deputies to randomly patrol our schools and centers, that do not have a School Resource

-As security concerns continue to grow across the nation, the School District is working with the local law enforcement agencies to significantly enhance security across the School District by utilizing off-duty deputies to patrol each of our schools and centers, that do not have a School Resource Office ("SRO"), on a random schedule, multiple times each school day.
-In addition, law enforcement and School District administrative staff members spent time developing recommendations to enhance security, particularly at school entrances.
-Recommendations include changes to procedures at some schools, facility upgrades at others, and revised protocols across the School District.
+Office ("SRO"), multiple times each school day.
+In addition, law enforcement and administrative staff members evaluate safety procedures at each school to enhance security across the School District.

-Greenville County is in the process of upgrading the infrastructure at all schools to support a heavy wireless overlay.
-This will allow schools to implement a Bring Your Own Device initiative or One to One technology initiative.
+Another School District priority is to fully involve technology in the learning process.
+The School District has upgraded the infrastructure at all schools to support a heavy wireless overlay.
+This allows schools to implement a Bring Your Own Device initiative or One to One technology initiative.